 Founded in 1928, the school remains true to its original offering of an open-minded education that it is committed to individuality – and it is proud to brand itself as “different” to other independent schools.
 It’s a school that breaks with convention (there’s no school uniform, and teacher-student relationships are less formal, although they are not on first-name terms).
 Bryanston also encourages students to be independent, self-disciplined learners in a very supportive, encouraging environment.

 Located in on the outskirts of a pretty Dorset village close to Blandford Forum, the school has a 400-acre estate that any country school would be proud of.
 Home to around 700 students, Bryanston is predominantly a boarding school with a only around 100 day students coming from the local area.
-It merged with Knighton House Prep School (now named Bryanston Knighton House) in September 2021, making it an all-through school for three to 18-year-olds.
+It merged with Knighton House Prep School (now named Bryanston Prep) in September 2021, making it an all-through school for three to 18-year-olds.

 Commenting on his appointment, Mr Jones said: